MichalOpoka/ecfr/cfr/title-10-Energy/chapter-III-Department-Energy/part-830-Nuclear-Safety-Management/subpart-B-Safety-Basis-Requirements/section-830.204.md

 (6) With respect to a nonreactor nuclear facility with fissionable material in a form and amount sufficient to pose a potential for criticality, define a criticality safety program that:

-(i) Ensures that operations with fissionable material remain subcritical under all normal and credible abnormal conditions,
+(i) Ensures that operations with fissionable material remain subcritical under all normal and credible abnormal conditions;

-(ii) Identifies applicable nuclear criticality safety standards, and
+(ii) Identifies applicable nuclear criticality safety standards; and

 (iii) Describes how the program meets applicable nuclear criticality safety standards.